 In my first couple of years helping people get started on fitness programs, I was misinformed about what works and how to get people committed to stick with it.
 If you learn and understand these twelve simple facts you will know more than most personal trainers.

-2. You do not get bulky from weight training.
-Bulk comes from too much sugar…or carbs
+- You do not get bulky from weight training.
+The bulk comes from too much sugar…or carbs

 If you can learn and understand these facts you are more than halfway towards obtaining the perfect body you have always dreamed of.